Did you see all of your questions? If not, click here to e-mail a Camp Director with your question, and we will get right back to you.

-Please call us at (800) 394-8478 to let us know that you are coming.
-If you are calling after 5:00 PM on Friday afternoon, feel free to leave a message and join us on Sunday!
+Please call us at (800) 394-8478 or e-mail us to let us know that you are coming.
+If you are calling after 5:00 PM on Friday afternoon, feel free to leave a message and join us for the tour!

 Registering your child for camp at Appel Farm is easy!
 You can register by phone, by mail or on-line with an $900 deposit to hold your child's space.

 Call our Camp Directors, Cori, Jennie, or Rachel at (856) 358-2472 or (800) 394-8478.

 Mail your Camp Registration form to Appel Farm Arts Camp, PO Box 888, Elmer, NJ 08318.

 - Click here to register online, or for more information about registration.

 Our dynamic learning program is based around a five-period day with two Majors, two Minors, and a Free Choice period.
 Your child’s Majors and Minors will meet for 75 minutes each, Monday through Saturday, and Free Choice will allow your child to explore other areas of the arts each afternoon, take a dip in the pool, or hang-out with friends.

 Sundays are a special time for campers to take a break from their normal routine to try new things, relax, and create their own schedule of varied workshops held throughout the day.

 Click here to learn more about the Daily Schedule.

 Majors are offered every summer in core program areas: Theater Performance, Technical Theater, Music, Recording Arts, Dance, Visual Arts, Photography, Video, Creative Writing, Green Corps, Sports & Swim.
 All Majors classes culminate with performances and exhibitions, to which families are invited.
 Campers choose their Majors soon after they register for camp using the Major Selections form, and choices are guaranteed.
 Campers will have the option of changing their Majors during the first few days of camp.